US Fulbright Logo

 Recommended - Novice

 Additional Information: No Greek or Turkish skills are required unless they are required to carry out your project.
+However, although English is widely spoken, the official languages are Greek and Turkish, and there are areas where English is not widely known.
 Some study of Greek or Turkish prior to arrival is encouraged in order to promote deeper engagement with the host community.
 Please be aware that the Cypriot dialect is quite different from mainland Greek and Turkish.
 Grantees should be familiar with the political situation in Cyprus and sensitivities between the two communities in planning their grant activities, even when the proposed research project may not seem to involve politics.

 Fulbright Proposal Types